danielbrodd/adventOfCode_2024/README.md

 presented with code, any means necessary.

-Maybe next years advent can include the challabgr of writing modular, flexible and easily understandable code.
+Maybe next years advent can include the challange of writing modular, flexible, and easily understandable code.